-Effective December 31, 2015, the Company's qualified pension plan was frozen with respect to future benefit accruals.
-Under U.S. Government Cost Accounting Standard ("CAS") 413 the Company must determine the U.S. Government's share of any pension curtailment adjustment calculated in accordance with CAS.
+Effective December 31, 2015, our qualified pension plan was frozen with respect to future benefit accruals.
+Under U.S. Government Cost Accounting Standard ("CAS") 413 we must determine the U.S. Government's share of any pension curtailment adjustment calculated in accordance with CAS.
 Such adjustments can result in an amount due to the U.S. Government for pension plans that are in a surplus position or an amount due to the contractor for plans that are in a deficit position.
-Based upon the analysis completed through the date of this filing, the Company does not believe the U.S. Government's share in this curtailment adjustment will have a material impact on our consolidated balance sheet and results of operations.
+Based upon the analysis completed through the date of this filing, the complexity of this calculation and the nature of certain assumptions, including the CAS value of Plan Assets, the percentage of government work performed by the Company over its history and the impact of CAS funded status, we are currently unable to determine the impact, if any, the U.S. Government's share in this curtailment adjustment will have on our consolidated balance sheet and results of operations; however, there can be no assurance that the ultimate settlement of this matter will not have a material adverse effect on our results of operations, financial position and cash flows.